-A loudspeaker engineered for a bigger room will unfortunately not sound as good in a smaller room.
-And correlatively, the same holds true for the other way round.
+A loudspeaker engineered for a bigger room will, unfortunately, not sound as good in a smaller place.
+And correlatively, the same holds for the other way round.

 Speaker enclosures come several designs such as ported reflex that have a hole in the front or back to leak more bass.

-Fascinating enough, some others are completely sealed — well designed sealed enclosures tend to produce more accurate sound.
+Fascinating enough, some others are entirely sealed — well designed sealed enclosures tend to produce more accurate sound.

 Well-made speaker enclosures use structures that have been re-enforced and mostly referred to in speaker specs as a braced enclosure.